Epidemiology is the study of factors affecting health and illness in communities and populations.

 Length of Program

-The time required to complete the program will vary according to the previous training of the applicant and the nature of the research undertaken; a minimum of two years is normally required.
+The time required to complete the program will vary according to the previous training of the applicant and the nature of the research undertaken.
 The maximum time permitted or completion of the program is four years (full or full time) from the date of first registration.